Mandate of Heaven: Qing dynasty

-The Qing dynasty was established by the Manchus who conquered the China proper.
-Nurhaci, who was regarded the founding father of the Qing dynasty, was originally a vassalage to the Ming dynasty and later rebelled against the Ming with the Seven Grievances.
+The Qing dynasty was established by the Manchus who conquered China proper.
+Nurhaci, who was regarded the founding father of the Qing dynasty, was originally a vassal to the Ming dynasty and later rebelled against the Ming with the Seven Grievances.
 But according to the Qing rulers it was the peasant rebels led by Li Zicheng who overthrew the Ming, and so the Qing were not responsible for the destruction of the Ming dynasty.
 Instead, the Qing argued, they had obtained the Mandate of Heaven by defeating the many rebels and bandits that the Ming had failed to control and restoring stability to the empire.

 Just as stability was a sign of Heaven's favor, difficulties were a sign of Heaven's displeasure.
 Thus, emperors in the Qing and earlier dynasties often interpreted natural disasters during their reigns as reasons to reflect on their failures to act and govern correctly.